UNIAPAC

-The International Christian Union of Business Executives or UNIAPAC is an ecumenical organization for Christian businesspeople.
+UNIAPAC (International Christian Union of Business Executives) is an ecumenical organisation of Christian business leaders that federates associations from 38 countries in Europe, Latin America, Africa and Asia, and recently North America, representing more than 45.000 business executives around the world.
+Inspired by the Catholic Social Teaching, the goal of UNIAPAC is to promote amongst business leaders the vision and implementation of an economy serving the human person and the common good.

-History
+History of UNIAPAC

-The predecessors of the organization were national federations of Catholic employers in The Netherlands in 1915, Belgium in 1921 and France in 1926.
+The predecessors of the organisation were national federations of Catholic employers in The Netherlands in 1915, Belgium in 1921 and France in 1926.
 In 1931, a group of Catholic employers created an International Comité d'Initiative at the 40th anniversary of the encyclical Rerum novarum in Rome.
-In addition they took the initiative to organize regularly Internationales des Associations Patronales Catholiques.
-UNIAPAC was founded in Rome in 1931 as the International Conferences of Catholic Employers by the organizations of Catholic entrepreneurs from France, Belgium and The Netherlands and also people from Italy, Germany and Czechoslovakia.
+In addition, they took the initiative to organise regularly the Internationales des Associations Patronales Catholiques.
+UNIAPAC was founded in Rome in 1931 as the International Conferences of Catholic Employers by the organisations of Catholic entrepreneurs from France, Belgium and The Netherlands and also observers from Italy, Germany and Czechoslovakia.